-TE.HWMF

-An attacker with legitimate physical access to the hardware of the TOE (examples are maintenance personnel or legitimate users) or environmental conditions may cause a hardware malfunction with the effect that a user (normal or administrative) is losing stored data due to this hardware malfunction.
+TE.HWMF An attacker with legitimate physical access to the hardware of the TOE (examples are maintenance personnel or legitimate users) or environmental conditions may cause a hardware malfunction with the effect that a user (normal or administrative) is losing stored data due to this hardware malfunction.
 An attacker may cause such a hardware malfunction either by having physical access to the hardware the TOE is running on or by executing software that capable of causing hardware malfunction.
-Note that such a hardware malfunction may be caused accidentally without malicious intent by persons having physical access to the TOE.
+Note that such a hardware malfunction may be caused accidently without malicious intent by persons having physical access to the TOE.

-TE.COR FILE An attacker (possibly, but not necessarily, an unauthorized user of the TOE) or environmental conditions like a hardware malfunction may intentionally or accidentally modify or corrupt security enforcing or relevant files of the TOE without an administrative user being able to detect this.
+- TE.COR_FILE An attacker (possibly, but not necessarily, an unauthorized user of the TOE) or environmental conditions like a hardware malfunction may intentionally or accidentally modify or corrupt security enforcing or relevant files of the TOE without an administrative user being able to detect this.
 An attacker may corrupt such files either by having physical access to the hardware the TOE is running on, by booting other software than the TOE in its evaluated configuration or by modifying or corrupting files on backup media.
-Note that such a corruption may be caused accidentally without malicious intent by persons having legitimate access to media where such data is stored.
+Note that such a corruption may be caused accidently without malicious intent by persons having legitimate access to media where such data is stored. - TE.HW_SEP An attacker (possibly, but not necessarily, an unauthorized user of the TOE) with legitimate physical access to the hardware the TOE is running on or environmental conditions may cause the underlying hardware functions of the hardware the TOE is running on to not provide sufficient capabilities to support the self-protection of the TSF from unauthorized programs.
+Note that this also covers persons with legitimate access to the TOE hardware causing such a problem accidently without malicious intent.